viviendea/chartjs-plugin-doughnutlabel-rebourne/README.md

 # Chart.js Doughnut plugin to allow for lines of text in the middle

-Chart.js plugin module that allows to display multiple lines of text centered in the middle area of the doughnut charts
+Chart.js plugin module that allows to display multiple lines of text centered in the middle area of the doughnut charts.
+This plugin is forked from [https://github.com/ciprianciurea/chartjs-plugin-doughnutlabel](https://github.com/ciprianciurea/chartjs-plugin-doughnutlabel) to provide support for Chart.js v3 as well as some other improvements and bug fixes.
+This is a BREAKING change meaning this plugin will NOT work with Chart.js v3.

 ## Demo
-Have a look at the [Demo page](https://ciprianciurea.github.io/chartjs-plugin-doughnutlabel/samples/index.html).
+Have a look at the [Demo page](https://alexkuc.github.io/chartjs-plugin-doughnutlabel-rebourne/samples/index.html).

 ## Table of contents